wyz2368/depgraph/README.md

 ```
 cd ~/baselines/baselines/baselines/deepq/experiments
 python3 train_cartpole.py
-python3 enjoy_cartpole.py # won't work if don't have a display
+python3 enjoy_cartpole.py # won't work if don't have a display on this server
 ```

 ## Installing Mason's fork of OpenAI Gym